hazelcast/hazelcast-code-samples/jcache1.1/README.md

 JSR107 is JCache 1.0, but the specification is evolving.

-These examples are for JCache version 1.1.
+These examples are for JCache version 1.1, released on the 16th of December 2017.

 ## times-table